Saemkenya/RessDesktop/README.md

-# electron-es6-react
+# RESS Desktop

-A simple boilerplate app to demonstrate how to use [ES6] and [React] with [Electron].
-It uses [Babel] to automatically transpile ES6 and JSX code, without depending on any package manager besides `npm`.
+Built on ES6, React, Electron and Babel with `npm`.

+## Interfaces
+1. School Registry
+2. Accountant
+3. Librarian
+4. Tutor
+5. Manager
+6. Student

-## How?
+### How?

 The Node and Electron binaries both take a parameter `-r` that automatically requires a module before the rest of the code.
 The `npm start` script is